Armed Forces Act 2011

 Groups Affected

-• Current and former members of Her Majesty's armed forces: They would have been permitted to wear Commonwealth medals without restriction (if the amendment had passed).
+- Current and former members of Her Majesty's armed forces: The proposed amendment would impact their ability to wear certain Commonwealth medals.

 Powered by nyModel